NethermindEth/nethermind/src/Nethermind/Nethermind.WriteTheDocs/cli.rst

  - trace.replayTransaction(txHash, traceTypes) - Replays a transaction, returning the traces.

  - trace.block(blockNumber) - Returns traces created at given block.

+ - trace.rawTransaction(txData, traceTypes) - Traces a call to eth_sendRawTransaction without making the call, returning the traces

  - trace.transaction(txHash) - Returns all traces of given transaction